-On May 25, 2016, AC Immune entered into a subscription agreement, pursuant to which AC Immune issued 5,300,000 common shares, each with a nominal value of CHF 0.02 to CS AG at a price equal to the CHF 0.02 per share nominal value for an aggregate subscription amount of CHF 106,000 (the "CS AG Share Issuance").
-CS AG will hold these shares as nominee in anticipation of the consummation of AC Immune's IPO and CS AG has agreed not to exercise any voting rights in respect to these shares.
-While CS AG owns the shares, it cannot sell any of the shares without the prior consent of AC Immune and any proceeds CS AG receives above the CHF 0.02 nominal value per share, net of fees, is to be remitted to AC Immune.
-In connection with the CS AG Share Issuance, AC Immune gave CS AG an option to put all or part of the shares it acquired back to AC Immune at CHF 0.02 per share at any point in time, for any reason (the "Put Option").
-Similarly, CS AG gave AC Immune a call whereby AC Immune could acquire all or part of the shares it sold to CS AG at CHF 0.02 per share at any point in time, for any reason (the "Call Option").
-The CS AG Share Issuance agreement has a termination date of June 30, 2017.
+On May 25, 2016, the Company entered into a subscription agreement, pursuant to which it issued 5,300,000 of its common shares, each with a nominal value of CHF 0.02 per share to Credit Suisse AG, Zurich, or CS AG, at a price share equal to the CHF 0.02 per share nominal value for an aggregate subscription amount of CHF 0.1 million.
+CS AG will hold these shares as nominee in anticipation of the consummation of this offering and CS AG has agreed not to exercise any voting rights with respect to these shares.
+Following the effectiveness of the registration statement for the IPO, CS AG will transfer these shares back to the Company for no consideration and, at the closing of the IPO, the Company will transfer these shares to the underwriters pursuant to the terms of the underwriting agreement.
+Pursuant to the subscription agreement, CS AG has an option to sell the shares back to the Company at a price of CHF 0.02 per share and the Company also has an option to acquire the shares at a price of CHF 0.02 per share if this offering is not consummated.
+The transactions contemplated in the subscription agreement were undertaken to increase the Company's authorized share capital and facilitate the offering.